Clerk accused of selling alcohol to teen charged in deadly Atascocita crash to appear in court

 HOUSTON - A store clerk accused of selling alcohol to a teenage driver who was charged in a crash that killed two girls in Atascocita last month is expected to appear in court Tuesday.

-Gumaro Campos, 29, had previously been cited for the same offense, authorities said Monday.
+The store where Gumaro Campos, 29, works had previously been cited for the same offense, authorities said Monday.

 He was arrested Sunday night at the Humble Handi Stop and charged with selling alcohol to a minor.
 He posted $1,000 bail and was released from jail Monday.